CAC payback: What it is + how to calculate it (with formula)

 Orb is a done-for-you billing platform.
 It can simplify your CAC payback calculations and empower you to make better decisions about your growth strategy.
 Here's how Orb can help:

 Ready to unlock the full potential of your recurring revenue strategy?
-Consult our flexible pricing options to find a plan that perfectly aligns with your needs.
+Consult our flexible pricing options to find a plan that aligns with your needs.